Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Signal spectral line characteristics and frequency characteristics

-In summary, we believe that the current common mechanism of spectral line broadening is not effective for massless gravitons, and massless gravitons have no spectral line broadening.
-Therefore, the spectral line broadening of the photon signal converted by the inverse GZ effect is very small in normal general relativity.
-Once we have determined the shape and specific spectral line properties of the radio signal, we can proceed to distinguish it from another normal astrophysical process.
-We are going to discuss our three simple criteria in the next subsection.
+In conclusion, we believe that in traditional general relativity, the broadening of massive gravitons is negligible, and massless gravitons exhibit no spectral line broadening.
+Consequently, the spectral line broadening of the photon signal transformed by the inverse GZ effect is minimal and can be effectively considered negligible.
+We can differentiate the radio signal from other typical astrophysical processes once we ascertain its shape and specific spectral line attributes.
+In the subsequent subsection, we will examine the frequency-dependent characteristics of this signal.